-An estimated 86.8% of black students borrow federal student loans to attend a four-year public college, as opposed to 59.9% of white students, according to the National Center for Education Statistics (NCES).
+For example, if you look only at four-year public colleges, an estimated 86.8% of black students borrow federal student loans to attend, but just 59.9% of white students do the same, according to the National Center for Education Statistics (NCES).

 With rising tuition costs outpacing inflation and wage growth, many students are struggling to afford college.
 In fact, about 44 million Americans owe over $1.48 trillion in student loan debt.

 Key findings: Students of color carry the most student debt